FabricLabs/maki/README.md

 - **Service:** the offering of your app / website / api via various protocols (HTTP, WebSockets, gopher, etc.)

 ## Resource-Driven Development (RDD)
-Generally, programming web applications involves writing logic around a series of Resources to control their behavior and deliver an experience with the application's "Scope".
+Generally, programming applications involves writing logic around a series of Resources to control their behavior and deliver an experience with the application's "Scope".
 Maki aims to _start_ with that mental model of your application's "Scope", allow you to **hand-roll** (get it?) extensions (read: add business logic) to that mental model, and then deliver that model as a Service.

 **Example Maki Application**
 All URIs are automatically derived from the the Resource definition.
 ```javascript
 var config = require('./config');